 California Code of Regulations - GSP Regulation Sections Groundwater Sustainability Plan Elements Document page number(s) that address the applicable GSP element.
 (2) Groundwater extraction for the preceding water year.
 Data shall be collected using the best available measurement methods and shall be presented in a table that summarizes groundwater extractions by water use sector, and identifies the method of measurement (direct or estimate) and accuracy of measurements, and a map that illustrates the general location and volume of groundwater extractions.
-Table 2-3 (Page 2-7); Figure 2-3 (page 2-6); Figure 2-4 (page 2-8); Table 2-4 (Page 2-9) (3) Surface water supply used or available for use, for groundwater recharge or in- lieu use shall be reported based on quantitative data that describes the annual volume and sources for the preceding water year.
-Table 2-5; Appendix D (4) Total water use shall be collected using the best available measurement methods and shall be reported in a table that summarizes total water use by water use sector, water source type, and identifies the method of measurement (direct or estimate) and accuracy of measurements.
+Figure 2-3 (Page 2-6), Table 2-3 (Page 2-7), Figure 2-4 (Page 2-8), Table 2-4 (Page 2-9) (3) Surface water supply used or available for use, for groundwater recharge or in- lieu use shall be reported based on quantitative data that describes the annual volume and sources for the preceding water year.
+Table 2-5 (Page 2-10), Appendix D (4) Total water use shall be collected using the best available measurement methods and shall be reported in a table that summarizes total water use by water use sector, water source type, and identifies the method of measurement (direct or estimate) and accuracy of measurements.
 Existing water use data from the most recent Urban Water Management Plans or Agricultural Water Management Plans within the basin may be used, as long as the data are reported by water year.
-Table 2-6; Appendix E (5) Change in groundwater in storage shall include the following: (A) Change in groundwater in storage maps for each principal aquifer in the basin.
-Section 2, Figure 2-1 through 2-2 (pages 2-3 through 2- 4) (B) A graph depicting water year type, groundwater use, the annual change in groundwater in storage, and the cumulative change in groundwater in storage for the basin based on historical data to the greatest extent available, including from January 1, 2015, to the current reporting year. (c) A description of progress towards implementing the Plan, including achieving Figure 2-4 (page 2-7) interim milestones, and implementation of projects or management actions since the previous annual report.
-Table 2-1, Table 2-2, and Section 3
+Table 2-6 (Page 2-11), Appendix E (5) Change in groundwater in storage shall include the following: (A) Change in groundwater in storage maps for each principal aquifer in the basin.
+Figure 2-3 (Page 2-6) (B) A graph depicting water year type, groundwater use, the annual change in groundwater in storage, and the cumulative change in groundwater in storage for the basin based on historical data to the greatest extent available, including from January 1, 2015, to the current reporting year.
+Figure 2-4 (Page 2-8) (c) A description of progress towards implementing the Plan, including achieving interim milestones, and implementation of projects or management actions since the previous annual report.
+Table 2-1 (Page 2-1), Table 2-2 (Page 2-5), Section 3 (Pages 3-1 through 3-2)